mistersingh179/bw-dashboard/README.md

 - pagination size to persist across pages
 - take title & description instead of content when scoring campaigns
 - paginate scoring of campaigns
+  - if too many campaigns this will currently fail
+  - if html input is too large this will currently fail
 - amazon affaliates api to get campaigns

 ## Pending dev ops